Authors Guild, Inc. v. Google, Inc.: Amended agreement rejected

 On March 22, 2011, Judge Chin issued a ruling on the amended settlement agreement, rejecting it due to concerns on copyright, antitrust, privacy, and international law.
 Chin's primary reason for blocking the settlement was based on the fact that the amended settlement agreement would "release Google (and others) from liability for certain future acts."
 From the ruling:

-[I]t is incongruous with the purpose of the copyright laws to place the onus on copyright owners to come forward to protect their rights when Google copied their works without first seeking their permission. [...]
-While the digitization of books and the creation of a universal digital library would benefit many, the ASA would simply go too far.
-It would permit this class action - - which was brought against defendant Google Inc. ("Google") to challenge its scanning of books and display of "snippets" for on-line searching - - to implement a forward-looking business arrangement that would grant Google significant rights to exploit entire books, without permission of the copyright owners.
-Indeed, the ASA would give Google a significant advantage over competitors, rewarding it for engaging in wholesale copying of copyrighted works without permission, while releasing claims well beyond those presented in the case.
-Accordingly, and for the reasons more fully discussed below, the motion for final approval of the ASA is denied.

 The Wall Street Journal commented on the practical impact of this ruling saying that:

-Judge Chin's ruling changes little for Google users.
-About two million books that are in the public domain, such as works of William Shakespeare, currently can be viewed free on the Google Books site. [...]
-Google Books users currently can view long previews of another two million books that are in copyright and in print, thanks to agreements between Google and tens of thousands of publishers that were separate from the legal settlement.
-Millions more books that are in copyright but out of print are currently available in Google Books in a shorter 'snippet view.'
-Had the settlement been approved, users would have been able to see longer previews and potentially buy those books.

-Chin urged that the settlement be revised from one whether authors "opt-in" to having their works digitized rather than "opt-out", and arranged for followup status conferences to discuss next steps with all parties.
+Chin urged that the settlement be revised to one whether authors "opt-in" to having their works digitized rather than "opt-out", and arranged for followup status conferences to discuss next steps with all parties.
 During a July 2011 status conference the parties attempted to "reassure Judge Chin that the negotiations were making real progress," and Judge Chin scheduled another status conference for September 15, urging the parties to come to an acceptable opt-in agreement or face a "tight discovery schedule".
-By September 2011, Chin established a scheduled for a discovery phase for the pending trial to be heard by jury in July 2012 while the parties attempted to continue to find some type of settlement terms.
+By September 2011, Chin established a schedule for a discovery phase for the pending trial to be heard by jury in July 2012 while the parties attempted to continue to find some type of settlement terms.